Embracing my life's challenges...so I RUN a lot

 Grateful I was given this opportunity to be in the moment and let go of everything but being with her running.

 Grateful for a family that has so much fun together.
+Grateful for two daughters who only know how to feel strong, active, adventurous, eager for happiness, and full of love.

 Grateful for a husband who works hard and supports my goals and dreams in the health and fitness industry, encouraging me along the way to go for projects I initially thought were out of my reach.